-- □ Determine the hazard area; start with Emergency Planning Zone (EPZ) as - □ Identify the affected surface developments and area users.
-(Houses, businesses, guides/outfitters, trappers, schools, other oil and gas - □ Determine the appropriate public protection measure for the affected surface developments and area users.
-(Evacuation, shelter-in-place and/or - □ Coordinate evacuation outside of the EPZ with the local authority, if - □ Utilize broadcast media to notify public outside of the EPZ in immediate evacuation situations
+- Determine the hazard area; start with Emergency Planning Zone (EPZ) as default. - Identify the affected surface developments and area users.
+(Houses, businesses, guides/outfitters, trappers, schools, other oil and gas operators etc.) - Determine the appropriate public protection measure for the affected surface developments and area users.
+(Evacuation, shelter-in-place and/or ignition) - Coordinate evacuation outside of the EPZ with the local authority, if required. - Utilize broadcast media to notify public outside of the EPZ in immediate evacuation situations

-- Section 1: Initial Response (Public Protection Measures Flowchart) - Section 4: Emergency Response Procedures (Public Protection Measures) - Area Specific Information (Map / EPZ calculation tables)
+Section 1: Initial Response (Public Protection Measures Flowchart) Section 4: Emergency Response Procedures (Public Protection)